oroinc/documentation/book/localization.rst

 Localization
 ============

-Localization is a general approach used to translate and adapt a product for a specific country or region.
+Localization is process of translating and adapting a product for a specific country or region.
-OroPlatform localization allows to customize date/time/datetime formats, numeric and percent values, money, and name and address formats.
+OroPlatform localization allows a user to customize date/time/datetime formats, numeric and percent values, monetary values as well as name and address formats.

 System Configuration
 --------------------

-OroPlatform system configuration that available in menu System > Configuration has special section "Localization" that defines localization parameters.
-Let's look on this parameters.
+The Oro Platform system configuration which is available the System > Configuration menu has a special "Localization" section that defines localization parameters.
+Let's take a look at them:

 .. image:: ./img/localization/system_configuration.png

-**Locale** defines current system locale and used to format date/time/datetime, numeric and percent values, money and appropriate name format.
+- **Locale** defines the current system locale and is used to format date/time/datetime, numeric and percent values, monetary values and appropriate name formats.

-**Primary Location** usually shows current country and used to define appropriate address format and default currency.
+- **Primary Location** usually refers to the current country and is used to define appropriate address formats and default currency.

-**Format address per country** flag used to define whether address should be formatted by it's own country, or primary location should be used.
+- **Format address per country** is a flag used to define whether an address should be formatted by using the rules of its country, or if the primary location should be used instead.

-**First Quarter Starts on** defines first day of the first quarter, this value can be used in reports.
+- **First Quarter Starts on** defines the first day of the first quarter.
+This value can be used in reports.

-**Timezone** defines which timezone should be used to render time and datetime values.
+- **Timezone** defines which timezone should be used to render time and datetime values.

-**Currency** specifies used currency all over the system for money field representation.
+- **Currency** specifies the currency in monetary fields throughout the system.

-**Temperature Unit** and **Wind Speed Unit** are used to render additional information on location maps.
+- **Temperature Unit** and **Wind Speed Unit** are used to render additional information on location maps.

 Configuration files
 -------------------

-Localization information is localed in configuration files.
-Each bundle can adds it's own localization information using appropriate files.
+Localization information is located in configuration files.
+Each bundle can add its own localization information using appropriate files.

 Resources/config/oro/locale_data.yml